ahmetsenturk/masters-thesis/content/introduction.typ

 == Objectives <objectives>
 To address the previously mentioned problems in @problem, motivated by the points mentioned in @motivation, this thesis pursues three complementary research objectives that establish an end-to-end pipeline for personalized feedback in large-scale online courses.
 \
-=== Objective 1: Profiling University Students on LMSs.
+=== Profiling University Students on LMSs.
 The first objective is to design and validate a learner-profiling method that can operate at scale within Artemis.
-We will (i) define a learner profile schema that respects the following three aspects: competency status, progress, and preferences - and use this schema to represent the information about the student which would later used to personalise the feedback for; (ii) identify which artefacts—such as submission history, engagement logs, forum posts, chat conversations, and previous assessments—most accurately reflect competencies, progress, and learning preferences; and (iii) compare rule-based feature engineering with large-language-model (LLM) approaches, including LLM-as-profiler pipelines that extract profile vectors from free-text evidence.
+We will (i) define a learner profile schema that respects the following three aspects: competency status, progress, and preferences - and use this schema to represent the information about the student which would later be used to personalize the feedback for; (ii) identify which artefacts—such as submission history, engagement logs, forum posts, chat conversations, and previous assessments—most accurately reflect competencies, progress, and learning preferences; and (iii) compare rule-based feature engineering with large-language-model (LLM) approaches, including LLM-as-profiler pipelines that extract profile vectors from free-text evidence.
 The outcome will be a flexible profile schema that can be populated automatically and updated incrementally throughout a course.
 \
-=== Objective 2: Generate Personalized Feedback Utilising the Profile.
+=== Generate Personalized Feedback Utilizing the Profile.
 Building on the learner profile and the current automated feedback generation pipeline on Athena, the second objective is to create a feedback generation pipeline that produces individualized, actionable feedback through LLMs.
 We will: (i) design a multi-stage workflow that feeds the learner profile, the current submission, and the grading rubric into an LLM; and (ii) explore prompting strategies—such as zero-shot and chain-of-thought prompts—to ensure that learner profile cues are effectively incorporated.
 \
-=== Objective 3: Delivering the Personalized Feedback.
+=== Delivering the Personalized Feedback.
 As a final objective, we want to complement the personalized feedback with an actionable and intuitive interface.
 We will design a user interface that allows students to understand the feedback easily - where they failed, what they did well, and what they could improve.
-\
-\

 We will follow an iterative prototyping approach to implement all the objectives within Artemis and Athena, with evaluation criteria focusing on instructional relevance, computational efficiency, and stakeholder satisfaction.